AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 comparatively heavy code to prevent that from happening).
 Better to use the compiler to make that impossible in the first place, rather than debug the code to find the incorrect values used.
-Therefore, we could specify different encodings, as long as the relative order is maintained (and no negative values are used):
+Therefore, we could specify different encodings:

 .. code-block:: ada

-   for Commands use (Off => 2,
-                     On  => 4);
+   for Commands use (Off => 2, On => 4);

 Now the compiler will use those encoding values instead of 0 and 1, transparently to client code.

+The encoding values specified must maintain the relative ordering, otherwise the relational operators won't work correctly.
+For example, for type Commands above, Off is less than On, so the specified encoding value for Off must be less than that of On.

-Note that the values given are no longer increasing monotonically: there's a gap.
-That is OK, in itself.
+Note that the values given in the example no longer increase consecutively, i.e., there's a gap.
+That gap is OK, in itself.
 As long as we use the two enumerals the same way we'd use named constants, all is well.
 Otherwise, there is both a storage issue and a performance issue possible.
 Let's say that we use that enumeration type as the index for an array type.
 Perfectly legal, but how much storage is allocated to objects of this array type?
-Enough for two components?
+Enough for exactly two components?
 Four, with two unused?
 The answer depends on the compiler, and is therefore not portable.
 The bigger the gaps, the bigger the overall storage difference possible.
 Likewise, imagine we have a for-loop iterating over the index values of one of